-One sitting relieved her entirely; and I may safely say that all other cases of a similar nature will also be relieved by entering the condition perfectly.
+One sitting relieved her entirely; and I may safely say that all other eases of a similar nature will also be relieved by entering the condition perfectly.

-I have never yet seen a case of rheumatism that was not relieved by entering this state; but the permanency of the cure will, of course, depend upon the care and prudence of the subjects themselves, as the cause which produced it originally may produce it again; but, when a person has been in this condition once, the remedy is always at hand.
+I have never yet seen a ease of rheumatism that was not relieved by entering this state; but the permanency of the eure will, of course, depend upon the eare and prudence of the subjects themselves, as the cause which produced it originally may produce it again; but, when a person has been in this condition once, the remedy is always at hand.

-IX.-case-Hysteria.
+IX.-CASE-Hysteria.